lindsera1/UFOs/README.md

 Here I've included how the website functions with search criteria; the results are inclusive rather than exclusive; we'll include all of texas, and benton, and sightings on 1/2/2010.

-All users must do is type in the desired criteria, and if there is a mach, they will see a filtered search result returned.
+All users must do is type in the desired criteria, and if there is a match, they will see a filtered search result returned.

 ## Summary